paulocesar/horizon-old/README.md

 	//Adding Sample with name paul
 	localhost:5321/sample/add?name=paul

-The response from those automatically generated methods are in **JSON**.
-Sample response:
+The response from those automatically generated methods are in **JSON**:

 	//response from sample/index
 	[